 Automotive Materials Stewardship (AMS) is a not-for-profit organization that enables producers of used antifreeze and antifreeze containers, oil filters and empty oil containers to meet their regulatory recycling obligations.

 AMS was established by industry, for industry, in anticipation of Ontario’s move to individual producer responsibility under the Resource Recovery and Circular Economy Act, 2016.
-The AMS Industry Stewardship Plan (ISP) was approved by the Resource Productivity and Recovery Authority (RPRA) on August 10, 2016.
-The program launched April 1, 2017.
+AMS operated an Industry Stewardship Plan (ISP) on behalf of producers from April 1, 2017 to September 30, 2021.
+AMS launched its services as a producer responsibility organization (PRO) on October 1, 2021, and currently operates a network of over 17,000 collection sites throughout Ontario.

 AMS is governed by volunteer directors who represent producers of antifreeze, oil containers and oil filters.
 Our structure has enabled board members to focus on doing what’s right for producers and the environment, seeking to make neither a profit nor a loss.